 High school Librarian, mom, dabbler

+100 Search Engines For Academic Research.
+Back in 2010, we shared with you 100 awesome search engines and research resources in our post: 100 Time-Saving Search Engines for Serious Scholars.
 It’s been an incredible resource, but now, it’s time for an update.
 Some services have moved on, others have been created, and we’ve found some new discoveries, too.
 Many of our original 100 are still going strong, but we’ve updated where necessary and added some of our new favorites, too.
 Check out our new, up-to-date collection to discover the very best search engine for finding the academic results you’re looking for.
 General Need to get started with a more broad search? iSEEK Education:iSeek is an excellent targeted search engine, designed especially for students, teachers, administrators, and caregivers.
 Meta Search Want the best of everything?
 Dogpile:Find the best of all the major search engines with Dogpile, an engine that returns results from Google, Yahoo!

 And because credibility and research are such important digital concepts–or really, data and thinking concepts, actually–we itemized each tool as lesson in and of itself.
 The Google Generation has a universe of information, right there on a little pinch-and-zoom screen.
 Further, “by ignoring the phases of inquiry learning, premature Googlers often find what they want rather than what they might need.

 This doesn’t make digital research better or worse, but rather different.
 Lesson 1: Not all sources are created equal.
 Lesson 2: Access matters–so improve it.
 44 Diverse Tools To Publish Student Work by TeachThought Staff Educators are often admonished to design work that “leaves the classroom.”
 This is partly a push for authenticity.
 Work that is “real world” will naturally be more engaging to students because it has more chance to have credibility in their eyes, and usefulness in their daily lives.

+Infographic: Get More Out Of Google.
+100 Google Search Tricks.
+In today’s schools, most research is completed online, and Google is a great resource for combing the web.
 But at the same time, it’s not always easy to find exactly what you want, given that there are usually millions of results — with varying degrees of accuracy.
 These tricks can help you find the best results, while saving time and making your life easier.
 General These simple tricks will help you get what you want, faster.
 Reference These tricks make it easy to use Google as a reference tool.
 Travel & Geography Whether you’re hitting the road, skies, or the movies around the block, these Google tricks can help you out.